“When you speak, you repeat what you know. When you listen, you learn something new.”

 Healthy communication between leaders and team members establishes a foundation for trust.
 When your team members know that they will be heard, they are more apt to openly share their ideas and provide honest feedback.
 This, in turn, drives employee engagement and positive business outcomes including innovation, productivity and profitability.

 Listening Takes Time

 One common complaint among employees is that they felt that their bosses didn’t have — or take — the time to talk with them.

 A recent poll of U.S. workers revealed that 91 percent of employees identified “communication issues” as a pain point with their bosses.
 “Not having time to meet with employees” was cited by an overwhelming 52 percent of respondents as an issue that interfered with effective leadership.

-As a leader, you are likely being pulled in many directions throughout the day.
-But within reasonable limits, taking the time to listen to your team members has the potential to increase your leadership capacity exponentially as you gain insights, consider new ideas and receive valuable feedback.
+As a leader, you’re pulled in many directions throughout the day.
+While it may seem like you don’t have time, making the time to listen to your team members has the potential to increase your leadership capacity exponentially as you gain insights, consider new ideas and receive valuable feedback.